brandf/GeodesicLatentTrajectories/obsidian/glt_tdd.md

 ## 1. Objectives (Implementation-Level)

-1. Add a **GLT latent head** on top of the transformer to map hidden states into a hyperspherical latent space.
+1. Add a **hyperspherical normalization stage** (simple L2 norm) on top of the transformer so the hidden states lie on the latent hypersphere.
 2. Implement the **geometric utilities** (SLERP, log/exp maps, angle computation).
 3. Implement **GLT loss components**:
    - token prediction (cross-entropy)